An Overview of Pennsylvania Inheritance Tax Laws

-Payments received from a life insurance contract are exempt from the Pennsylvania inheritance tax whether they are paid to the estate or some other beneficiary.
+All payments received from a life insurance contract are exempt from the Pennsylvania inheritance tax, whether they're paid to the estate or some other beneficiary.

-What Pennsylvania Inheritance Tax Forms Must Be Filed and When Are They Due?
+What Pennsylvania Inheritance Tax Forms Must Be Filed?

-The estates of Pennsylvania residents need to file a Pennsylvania Inheritance Tax Return, Form REV-1500, on or before nine months after the decedent's date of death.
-The inheritance tax must also be paid within the same time frame, otherwise, interest will begin to accrue.
+Estates of Pennsylvania residents should file the Pennsylvania inheritance tax return, Form REV-1500, on behalf of their beneficiaries.
+It's due no later than nine months after the decedent's date of death.
+The inheritance tax should also be paid within the same time frame, or interest will begin to accrue.

-The estates of nonresidents who own real estate and/or tangible personal property located in Pennsylvania need to file an Inheritance Tax Return Nonresident Decedent, Form REV-1737A, on or before nine months after the decedent's date of death.
-The inheritance tax must also be paid within the same time frame, otherwise, interest will begin to accrue.
+The estates of nonresidents who own real estate or tangible personal property located in Pennsylvania should file the Inheritance Tax Return of Nonresident Decedent, Form REV-1737A.
+This form is also due no later than nine months after the date of death, and the tax should be paid at the same time, or interest will begin to accrue.

-If the Pennsylvania inheritance tax is paid within three months of the date of death, then a 5% discount is applied.
+A 5% discount can be granted when the tax is paid within three months of the date of death,

 Where Should Pennsylvania Inheritance Tax Forms Be Filed?